CRI-ENCI Ninth International Cancer

 Dissecting T cell recognition of human cancer

-Ton Schumacher, Netherlands Cancer Institute, The Netherlands
+Ton Schumacher, Netherlands Cancer Institute, the Netherlands

 10:30 - 11:00